engineegr/rollUpIt.lnx/wiki/md/cisco.md/QoS_in_VoIP.md

   2. Committed Access Rate

-  CAR supports most of the matching mechanisms and allows IP Precedence or DSCP bits to be set differently depending on whether packets conform to or exceed a specified rate.
+  **CAR** supports most of the matching mechanisms and allows IP Precedence or DSCP bits to be set differently depending on whether packets conform to or exceed a specified rate.
   In general, CAR is more useful for data packets than for voice packets.
-For example, all data traffic coming in on an Ethernet interface at less than 1 Mbps can be placed into IP Precedence Class 3, and any traffic exceeding the 1 Mbps rate can go into Class 1 or be dropped.
+For example, all data traffic coming in on an Ethernet interface at less than 1 Mbps can be placed into IP Precedence Class 3, and any traffic exceeding the 1 Mbps rate can go into Class 1 or be dropped so that **CAR policies traffic based on its bandwidth allocation.**
   Other nodes in the network can then treat the exceeding or nonconforming traffic marked with lower IP Precedence differently.
 All voice traffic should conform to the specified rate if it has been provisioned correctly.

     ```